LONI User Allocation and Account Policy

 2.1 Proposal Requirements

 All requests for an allocation are made via the LONI web interface to the LRAC.
-Small allocations require only the data requested on the form.
-Large allocations must attach a more extensive proposal in PDF format.
+Start-up Allocations require only the data requested on the form.
+Large Allocations must attach a more extensive proposal in PDF format.
 The proposal is expected to be 5 pages or less, and concentrate on justifying the computational resources requested.
 The following outline should be followed:

 1. Problem Statement - section limited to 1 page, or less, describing the desired outcomes of the project.